paul-bailey/EvilCandy/Documentation.rst

                 };
         };

-The reason this works has to do with the function-call syntax, and will be discussed below.
+The reason this works has to do with the `Function Call Syntax`_, and will be discussed below.
 But the gist is, the first ``n`` of ``n=n`` names the argument, and the second ``n`` declares a default value in case ``n`` is not provided by the caller.
 This default is evaluated at the